ryanvu/mai_pr.nvim/README.md

 # Mai Pull Request

-Mai Pull Request is a Neovim plugin that helps you create and manage pull requests directly from your Neovim editor.
+Mai Pull Request is a Neovim plugin that helps you generate commit messages and pull requests directly from your Neovim editor.

 ## Features

 - Create pull requests from within Neovim
-- View diffs between branches
+- View diffs of staged files
-- Integrates with OpenAI for intelligent PR description generation
+- Integrates with OpenAI for PR description & commit message generation

 ## Requirements